Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What does the using keyword do?

+This initializes the libraries being used within the code beneath it, meaning that definitions from the libraries defines can be used.

 #### Give an example of a ternary operator

 #### What does the modulus operator do?